onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 to test out small projects and pieces of code in Cadence, but not quite sufficient for production-level development.

-For this tutorial, we will be using the [Flow Emulator](https://github.com/onflow/flow-emulator), is a local version of the Flow blockchain that you run on your computer.
+For this tutorial, we will be using the [Flow Emulator](https://github.com/onflow/flow-emulator), a local version of the Flow blockchain that you run on your computer.

-This can be achieved by using the [Flow Command Line Interface](https://developers.flow.com/tools/flow-cli/index), (otherwise known as the Flow CLI) which allows us to run our code on the local blockchain emulator.
+This can be achieved by using the [Flow Command Line Interface](https://developers.flow.com/tools/flow-cli/index) (otherwise known as the Flow CLI), which allows us to run our code on the local blockchain emulator.

 The `Flow CLI` serves for managing the emulator and all files used